Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 IP allowlist support

-Neon's IP Allow feature, available with the Scale plan, ensures that only trusted IP addresses can connect to the project where your database resides, preventing unauthorized access and helping maintain overall data security.
+Neon's IP Allow feature, available with the Neon Business plan, ensures that only trusted IP addresses can connect to the project where your database resides, preventing unauthorized access and helping maintain overall data security.
 You can limit access to individual IP addresses, IP ranges, or IP addresses and ranges defined with CIDR notation.
 To learn more, see Configure IP Allow.

 Protected branches

-You can designate any branch as a "protected branch".
-A protected status limits access to the branch based on IP addresses.
-Only IPs listed in your project’s IP allowlist can access this branch.
+The protected branches feature is available on all Neon paid plans.
 Typically, the protected branch status is given to a branch or branches that hold production data or sensitive data.
-The protected branch feature is available on Neon's Scale plan.
 For information about how to configure a protected branch, refer to our Protected branches guide.

 Data-at-rest encryption

 Data-at-rest encryption is a method of storing inactive data that converts plaintext data into a coded form or cipher text, making it unreadable without an encryption key.
 Neon stores inactive data in NVMe SSD volumes.
-The data on NVMe instance storage is encrypted using an XTS-AES-256 block cipher implemented in a hardware module on the instance.
+The data on NVMe instance storage is encrypted using an AES-256 block cipher implemented in a hardware module on the instance.

 Secure data centers